You’ve started running, here’s how to carry on and make it a healthy habit!

 #1 Choose Your Own Goals

 Don’t let other people’s running goals swamp you.
 Choose a goal that means something to you – and feels achievable.
 You can always shelve the more ambitious running goals for next year.
 Be successful on your own terms.
 Start with a distance-per-month goal (40 miles?), a running frequency goal (3 times a week?), or a friendly race.
-The Windsor Half Marathon and the Women’s 10K are designed to be fun, friendly, and welcoming to first timers.
+The Windsor Half Marathon is designed to be, friendly and welcoming to first timers.
 See you there?

 #2 Choose Running You Enjoy